 Is a Home Seller Required to Accept a Full-Price Offer?

-In seller's markets, it is normal to receive multiple offers if you are selling a highly desirable home.
-Sometimes, sellers confused multiple offers and the rights that accompany multiple offers, with the sole offer received.
-That might be what is happening in your case.
-If a seller has received only one offer, the rules are much different.
+In seller's markets, it's normal to receive multiple offers if you are selling a highly desirable home.
+Sometimes, sellers confuse a multiple-offer scenario and the rights that accompany multiple offers, with a scenario in which only one offer is received.
+When a seller has received only one offer, the rules are much different.

-How would that feel to you?
-Would you feel like you are a victim of bait and switch?
-Do you think this is false advertising?
-You might feel like walking across the street to a competing bakery to buy their giant cinnamon rolls instead for $1.50 each.
+If this happened, you might feel like you are a victim of a bait-and-switch.
+This would be false advertising, and by now you'd probably feel like walking across the street to a competing bakery to buy their giant cinnamon rolls instead for $1.50 each.
 What you thought was a bargain was a scam.

-But the listing agreement may contain verbiage that says the seller cannot reject a full-price offer.
-Moreover, the multiple listing service where the listing is published might have its own rules for offers as well.
+Check the listing agreement as well, because it may contain verbiage that says the seller cannot reject a full-price offer.
+Moreover, the multiple listing service (MLS) where the listing is published might have its own rules for offers as well.

-Obviously, this logic and those rules do not apply to multiple offers.
-In your own situation, however, your home has been on the market for 3 months without receiving any offers.
-This says there is either something wrong with your house or market, it's in the wrong location, or bad condition or the price is too high.
-Whatever the problem is, it would appear that buyers do not want to buy your home, much less pay $325,000 or you would have received an offer already, even a lowball offer.
+This logic and those rules do not apply if you're selling in a competitive market and receive multiple offers.
+In the above situation, however, the home had been on the market for 3 months without receiving any offers.
+This says there is either something wrong with the house or market, it's in the wrong location, or bad condition or the price is too high.
+Whatever the problem is, it seemed that buyers did not want to buy the home, much less pay $325,000 or else the couple would have received an offer already, even a lowball offer.

-To raise the price on that ONE buyer who is willing and able to buy your home is against your best interest.
-I realize this is not what you want to hear, but it is what I would tell my own seller in a situation like this.
-The facts speak for themselves.
-Most sellers in your position would be grateful and elated to have received a full-price offer, especially after such a long time on the market.
-I hope you will reconsider your stand and accept the full-price offer.
+To raise the price on ONE buyer who is willing and able to buy your home is against your best interest.
+This may not be what sellers want to hear, but the facts speak for themselves.
+Most sellers in the couple's position would be grateful and elated to have received a full-price offer, especially after such a long time on the market.